 Coronavirus: India reports 3.57 lakh new cases, over 3,400 deaths in last 24 hours

-The United States Department of Defense said the final two flights of Covid-19 aid to India have been delayed at least until Wednesday.
+The United States Department of Defense said the final two flights with Covid-19 aid to India have been delayed at least until Wednesday.

 India on Tuesday registered 3,57,229 new coronavirus cases, taking the tally in the country to 2,02,82,833 since the pandemic broke out in January 2020.
 This is the third consecutive day when the daily infection count dropped after crossing the 4-lakh mark.
 The toll climbed by 3,449 to 2,22,408.
 The number of active cases in the country stood at 34,47,133.